sergioag/dosstuff/README.md

 2. wdbios: Reverse-engineered BIOS for the WD1002-WX1, a very old MFM, XT-class, hard drive controller.
 It's equivalent to the Super-BIOS v2.4, so dynamic geometry support is present.
+3. xebecbios: This is the BIOS for the IBM-provided Xebec MFM controller that came with the IBM XT, but modified to build with NASM.
+For the details of hardware revisions supported, please see the README file in its directory.

 All the code within this repository, unless stated otherwise in the corresponding directory, falls under the 3-clause BSD license, as found